 Construction loans can take several different forms depending on borrower’s specific needs.
 Working with a portfolio lender that can structure creative solutions for the construction phase to meet each borrower’s unique situation and also provide the corresponding permanent financing is ideal! - Tom Kleinschmidt, Senior VP Business Banking/ Flagship Bank Lender

 Building a new home is an exciting time.
-As a lender on jumbo construction loans and single family construction loans, we try to provide great service with reliability and certainty.
-We are fortunate to have qualified lenders on staff with extensive experience in financing many homes and businesses that span over the years in the Minneapolis/St. Paul Metro area in both a permanent mortgage and construction loan capacity.
+We always work to provide great service with reliability and certainty.
+We are fortunate to have qualified lenders on staff with extensive experience in construction loan rates, financing homes, and businesses in the Minneapolis/St. Paul Metro area in both a permanent mortgage and construction loan capacity.